- What is Macroeconomics?

 Examples of Consumer Price Index Formula (with Excel Template)

-Let us consider following examples for the consumer price index
+Let us consider the following examples.

 Consumer Price Index Formula – Example #1